 If you remember the math from above, you're probably saying "Wait, I deposit $100 and I make one cent a year in interest?"
 Yes.
 One whole cent.

-What about Savings APY?
+What about savings APY?

-Finding the best APY for your savings
+Finding the best APY for your savings account

-Offers high interest rates
+Offers a high interest rate